Pic

 He/Him/His

 Prior to joining the ACLU, Gilles was a civil litigator in Boston at the law firms of Choate Hall & Stewart LLP, Todd & Weld LLP, and Cooley LLP.
-From 2008-2009, he clerked for Judge Thomas M. Golden of the United States District Court for the Eastern District of Pennsylvania.
+From 2008-2009, he clerked for the late Judge Thomas M. Golden of the United States District Court for the Eastern District of Pennsylvania.
 He received his J.D. from UCLA School of Law in 2007 where he was the Chief Comments Editor of the UCLA Law Review.
 In 2003, he received his B.A. and M.A. in history from Washington University in St. Louis.

 Gilles is admitted to practice law in the state and federal courts in New Hampshire and Massachusetts, the First Circuit Court of Appeals, and the United States Supreme Court.
 He has taught multiple Continuing Legal Education courses on government transparency, as well as on the United States and New Hampshire Constitutions.
 He is a member of the Hearings Committee of the Attorney Discipline System, as well as the Federal Court Advisory Committee.
 He was a trustee of the New Hampshire Supreme Court Society (2018-2024), and served as an adjunct professor at the University of New Hampshire Franklin Pierce School of Law where he taught the course "Human Rights and Social Justice" during the Fall of 2023.